IIIT-Sricity-FSD-2024-2028/45_ServeEase/DomainExpertInteraction.md

 **Role/ designation:**  Operations Manager (Service Aggregation Platforms) at Urban Company

-**Experience in the domain:** Over 8 years managing service marketplaces, provider onboarding, service quality audits, and customer escalations.
+**Experience in the domain:** Over 7 years of experience at Urban Company as Director.

-**Nature of work:** Managerial and Operational.
+**Nature of work:** Managerial and Associative Director.

 ## Domain Context and Terminology :
 Q) How would you describe the overall purpose of this problem statement in your daily work?